 Tell us 3 random things about yourself.

 I have seven siblings all with cool names like mine, Umar, Karima, Sabira, Zakkiyya, Saiyd, Saad, and Diyaa.
-I’m a first generation college student, and I‘m married to Hannah Jamillah Gainey and have to two kids, Harmani Jamillah Gainey and Zion Millah Gainey, who are my world.
+I’m a first-generation college student, and I‘m married to Hannah Jamillah Gainey and have two kids, Harmani Jamillah Gainey and Zion Millah Gainey, who are my world.